hayaku/hayaku/README.md

 # Install Hayaku for [Sublime Text](http://www.sublimetext.com/2)

-Right now Hayaku is available only for Sublime Text, but when it would be complete, we would port it to some other editors.
+Right now Hayaku is available only for Sublime Text (even for third version!), but when it would be complete, we would port it to some other editors.

 #### Using [Package Control](http://wbond.net/sublime_packages/package_control):